Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Historic All Ages Walkable from Pier

-If you want a lower-cost morning before heading to a beach or heading back early, downtown Nassau is walkable from the pier.
+Downtown Nassau is walkable from the pier.
 The colorful pastel buildings of Bay Street, the straw market for souvenirs, and Fort Fincastle — a small hilltop fort with views over the harbor — make for an easy 2–3 hour explore.
-The Queen’s Staircase, 66 steps carved by slaves into limestone, is a quick and interesting stop that kids find memorable.
+The Queen’s Staircase, 66 steps carved into limestone, is a quick and interesting stop that kids find memorable.

-💡 Tip: The straw market near the pier has good souvenir shopping but prices are negotiable — bargaining is expected and normal.
+💡 Tip: The straw market near the pier has good souvenir shopping and prices are negotiable.
 Skip the shops immediately at the pier exit which are the most aggressively touristy.

 Atlantis waterpark Nassau Bahamas